Axew11/Parallel-Mergesort/README.md

 Format:
 `./mergesort_benchmark number_of_threads number_of_ints_to_sort`

-# Example:
+# Example
 ![](mergesort_benchmark_demo.gif)

-Cases where it will not run:
+# Cases where it will not run
   - If you provide more threads than your hardware supports
   - If you're parallelizing with a number of integers that doesn't evenly divide with the number of threads you want
   - If you provide a number of threads that isn't a power of two